piou13/logicapps-sharepoint-batch/README.md

 - We don't necessary have the same control on data operations and transformations compared to a pure scripting approach (i.e: the platform could be hard to extend, we can only use the set of predefined function, cannot easily manipulate the concept of local variables, etc...etc...)

-This sample show a way to implement fetching over 5000 items (by overcoming the SharePoint REST limit of 5000 items max by response), applying some transformation and business logic using Liquid when Logic App OOTB actions are too limited, and batching operation back to SharePoint using the `_api/$batch` endpoint of SharePoint.
+This sample show a way to implement fetching over 5000 items (by overcoming the SharePoint REST limit of 5000 items max by response), applying some transformation and business logic using Liquid when Logic Apps OOTB actions are too limited, and batching operation back to SharePoint using the `_api/$batch` endpoint of SharePoint.

 ## The Scenario